 We started by using a huge bag of shredded recycled paper from our school office, but any paper ready to be recycled will work.

-Add warm water to your paper and let the paper soak.
-Once the paper had sat for awhile, I used a hand mixer and blended the paper down to a pulp.
+Next, add warm water to your paper and let the paper soak for a few minutes.
+Once the paper has sat for awhile, I used a hand mixer and blended the paper down to a pulp.
 (Paper can have dyes in it so it is best to use a mixer that is not also used for food.)

 Next, put some of the paper pulp into a strainer.
 Let the water drain from the pulp.
 You don’t want to get all of the water out of your pulp.
 If it becomes too dry the balls will simply break apart.

 I gave each group of children a bowl with the paper pulp.
 Everyone then made a ball just smaller than a tennis ball.

 For some groups I added a mixture of flower seeds to the pulp and they then mixed them in.

 Other groups wanted to add their seeds while they made their seed ball so they rolled the balls into the seeds to cover the outside.
 I used wildflower seeds, but most seeds will work.